exasol/virtual-schema-common-document-files/doc/performance_blog_post/performance_blog_post.md

 * Unequal distribution
 * Less parallelization for a few Parquet files

 The query processing of the Files Virtual Schemas consists of two phases: A planning phase and an execution phase.
-In the planning, phase the adapter analyzes the query and starts multiple workers (UDFs) that then run the execution phase.
+In the planning phase, the adapter analyzes the query and starts multiple workers, using [User Defined Functions (UDFs)](https://docs.exasol.com/database_concepts/udf_scripts.htm), that then run the execution phase.
+Thus, Virtual Schema parallelizes the execution of external data import over multiple workers.
 For technical reasons, the workers can not communicate at the moment.
-So the Virtual Schema parallelizes the import job over multiple workers.

 ### Distributing the File

 Until now this parallelization was realized using hash binning.
-So each worker received a range and then loaded files that names hash values fell into that range.
+So each worker received a range and then loaded files where the hashs value of the file-name fell into that range.
 That approach is great for distributing lots of files since it does not require listing files in advance.
 Doing so could cause memory overflow when distributing for example 1,000,000 files with long names.

 However, for only a few files, this is not very optimal.
 Imagine distributing 4 files over 4 workers.
 A good distribution is obvious here.
 Each worker receives one file.
 With hash binning it's however quite likely, that one worker receives two files and another receives none.
 This will increase the time for loading.